jmdelvecchio/computational-arctic-workshop/README.md

 # External participants - sign up for a sponsored account

-Please use [this form](https://services.dartmouth.edu/TDClient/1806/Portal/Requests/TicketRequests/NewForm?ID=J6Yv-8sdf90_&RequestorType=Service) to request a sponsored account so you can log into the Jupyter Hub and other Dartmouth digital resources.
+Please use [a link that will work eventually] to request a sponsored account so you can log into the Jupyter Hub and other Dartmouth digital resources.
 Just list me as your sponsor.

 # Sign up for workshops